Kappa 77 KP 2U-SOVA: Design and development

 The Kappa 77 KP-2U Sova first flew on 26 May 1996 and the KP-5 Rapid 500 (later the Skyleader 500) in December 2003.
 Czech certification was achieved in September 1997 and March 2004 respectively.
 The Skyleader is produced in both kit and flyaway form.

+Airplanes Africa Limited a Czech manufacturer set up a plant in Tanzania to assemble the Skyleader 600.
+The Morogoro plant assembled Tanzania’s first aircraft in October 2023.

 Operational history

 Over 210 had been sold by November 2010.
 145 Sovas and 12 Skyleaders appear on the civil registers of European countries, Russia excepted, in mid-2010.